 Sherpa Adventure Gear is a mountaineering brand that looks to make a difference for the environment and the people of Nepal.
 Named after the mountain guides, they pride themselves on their commitment to sustainability.

-Some of their apparel is Bluesign approved, while jackets like the Yangzum use 3M Thinsulate featherless insulation that is 75% recycled.
+Some of their apparel is Bluesign approved, while jackets like the Annapurna use 3M Thinsulate featherless insulation that is 75% recycled.
 It mimics down when dry, but it’s also warmer than down when it’s wet.
 Sherpa proves that you can make technical apparel that holds up to nature, without taking anything away from it.

 The North Face is one of the biggest names in the outdoor industry.
 Their gear and apparel has been tried and tested in some of the toughest conditions in the world.
 In an attempt to keep climbing those icy peaks for years to come, they’ve started to turn towards more sustainable materials.